 Alambre is a Mexican dish made out of chopped grilled beef topped with bacon, roasted peppers, roasted onions, cheese, salsa and jalapenos served with corn or flour tortillas.
-The name of the dish means “wire” in Spanish and even in Filipino and it is believed that the name refers to the metal wire skewers that was used during the old days when preparing this dish.

 - 700 g well marbled steak, cut into small cubes